 Video courtesy of Ronan Morrissey.

-Barbara Schaffer is a professor in Women's and Gender Studies who has taken many students to other countries in Europe and North Africa.
+Barbara Schaffer is a faculty member at DePaul University who has taken many students to countries in Europe and North Africa.
 She loves traveling with students as they explore new places and grow as scholars through this experience.
-She is also the Associate Vice President of the Office of Institutional Diversity and Equity at DePaul.

 All students will be enrolled in the following two courses: